haziq-exe/TikTokAutoUploader/README.md

 - **📝 Upload to different accounts:** Stay organized and on top of multiple different accounts with our multi-account functionality.
 - **🤖 Upload with Telegram**: Code can be integrated with Telegram Bot (More info in /TelegramAutomation)

-⭐️ If you like this project please feel free to star it, Thank you.
+⭐️ If you like this project please feel free to star it.

 ## 📦 Installation